 Music, Chorus and Ensemble

 All Lower and Middle school children take weekly music classes.
 Lower school students will participate in a performance-based curriculum that encourages and fosters the growth of the various skills and techniques involved in performance.
 Middle school students take an introductory level Music Appreciation which will acquaint them with the elements of music through a study of the various genres of music.
-Upper school students take a more in-depth Music Appreciation course in which they will spend more time discussing, researching, and thinking critically about the various genres of music.
+Upper School students take a more in-depth Music Appreciation course in which they will spend more time discussing, researching, and thinking critically about the various genres of music.
 Students perform several productions a year.
 These productions include but are not limited to Veteran’s Day, Grandparent’s Day, Chinese New Year, Christmas, and the end of the year performance.

 All students in 3rd-5th grade participate in either our Elementary Chorus or our Youth Strings program twice a week.
 These foundational performance-based experiences provide confidence while promoting participation and joy.

-Middle and Upper School student have the opportunity to continue their studies in music and may also participate in the Academy’s chorus and music ensemble.
+Middle and Upper School students have the opportunity to continue their studies in music and may also participate in the Academy’s chorus and music ensemble.
 Both the chorus and music ensemble put on productions for the school community.

-Eighth through twelfth grades are eligible to compete in All Select and/or All State Chorus, Band and/or Orchestra.
+Eighth through twelfth grades are eligible to compete in All Select and/or All-State Chorus, Band and/or Orchestra.
 Students may also audition to compete in the Georgia Independent School Association (GISA) Spring Literary Competition in the areas of piano, girl’s trio, boy’s quartet and boy’s and girl’s solo.

 Opportunities for private instrumental lessons are also available to all students.

 Drama classes are offered to all students in Kindergarten through Twelfth grade.
-Lower and Middle School students meet at least once a week concentrating on basic theatrical skills such as spatial awareness, vocal inflections and physical movement in scene study, acting games and improvisation.
-The Middle School students discover and fine tune their basic performance techniques through scene study, storytelling, improvisation, interviewing and persuasive speaking.
+Lower and Middle School students meet at least once a week concentrating on basic theatrical skills such as spatial awareness, vocal inflections, and physical movement in scene study, acting games, and improvisation.
+The Middle School students discover and fine-tune their basic performance techniques through scene study, storytelling, improvisation, interviewing and persuasive speaking.
 Upper School students have the opportunity to take courses in Beginning, Intermediate or Advanced Drama and can meet daily.
 Upper School classes concentrate on detailed skills in acting, set design, improvisation, stage makeup, stage combat, theater business, theater/production marketing and directing.